makomba/local-sundial-time-eqt-app-widget/README.md

 # local-sundial-time-eqt-app-widget
-A local sundial time equation of time App Widget for mobile devices.
+A local sundial time equation of time clock App Widget for mobile devices.

-Display two times with a widget on the home screen in mobile devices.
+Display a clock with two times with a widget on the home screen in mobile devices.

 Display:
 First time in digits: clock with the device time (HH:MM:SS)